How to Flip Furniture for Profit: A Step-by-Step Guide

 Strategic Buying and Selling

-Selective Sourcing: Focus on pieces that you know can be bought at a low cost and sold at a high price.
+Selective Sourcing: Concentrate on acquiring pieces that can be purchased affordably and sold for a premium.

 Leverage Unique Selling Propositions (USP)

-Unique Designs: Offer unique or custom designs that can’t be found in typical furniture stores.
+Unique Designs: Provide distinctive or custom designs that set your offerings apart from conventional furniture stores.

 Financial Planning